Getting Started with Marketing Metrics and Content

 What are the important marketing metrics for success?

-The metrics that will best serve your needs will vary depending upon the purpose of your campaign.
-For example, if you are running a content campaign with a strong social media emphasis in an effort to drive brand awareness, you will focus more on metrics related to traffic, engagement, social shares and new followers that are attracted to your social platforms.
-On the other hand, if your campaign is going to be focused on the bottom line-- revenue-- then you will be paying more attention to conversions, the cost per conversion and the cost per lead.
+The metrics that will best serve your needs will vary depending upon the purpose of your marketing campaign.
+For example, if you are running a campaign with a strong social media emphasis in an effort to drive brand awareness, you will focus more on metrics related to traffic, engagement, social shares and new followers that are attracted to your social platforms.
+On the other hand, if your campaign is going to be focused on the bottom line - revenue - then you will be paying more attention to conversions, the cost per conversion and the cost per lead.

 What are the most important marketing metrics?

 When you decide to run a new campaign, your team meeting should begin by determining your end objectives.
 You should not be creating a marketing strategy that is based around putting out content just because that is what everyone else is doing.
 Instead, your content should focus on performing a specific goal.
 You should be able to answer the following questions:

 - What do we want to accomplish with this specific campaign?